 Now if you’re going to enjoy a good Southern cornbread, you will definitely want to invest in a cast iron skillet.
 They’re inexpensive and you’ll find I use them in a lot of my recipes (as should you!).
 Using a cast iron skillet gives the cornbread those irresistible crispy edges.

-Please note that since cast iron is porous, you’ll want to dedicate your cast iron skillet to gluten free foods only.
+PRO TIP: Since cast iron is porous, you’ll want to dedicate your cast iron skillet to gluten free foods only.